Do you Remember Jason and Julie?

 Its interesting how people often accept the frame that is presented to them.
 By frame, I mean the background assumptions.

-I had a coaching client whose annual performance review was coming up.
+I was talking with someone recently whose annual performance review was coming up.
 I asked what their salary expectation was and they mentioned a firm wide inflation increase as if this were some unbreakable law.
 ARRRGHHHH!!

-At this point, The Escape Artist administered some tough love and reminded the client they’d turned around a failing department, built a team, taken on increased responsibilities and recently been appointed to the board.
+At this point, I administered some tough love and reminded them they’d turned around a failing department, built a team, taken on increased responsibilities and recently been appointed to the board.
 In a situation like that, YOU DO NOT JUST ACCEPT A 2% COMPANY WIDE INCREASE.
 No, you should be shooting for a 25+% pay rise.
 Again, that is not a typo.

 Of course, there are no guarantees you’ll get that…but not asking is an automatic no. You can think of asking for a big pay rise the same way as going over to talk to an attractive woman at a party.
 Just doing it is no guarantee of success.
 But not doing it effectively guarantees lack of success.
 Both can feel uncomfortable but, if done with some grace and good manners then, honestly, what’s the worst that can happen?